dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/mockups-models.md

 * Use the “thick marker trick” - the thicker the marker, the more you force yourself to keep the designs at a conceptual level the better.
 Whiteboard markers are great here too, just take photos!
 * Include little or no specific content
 * Drop any worries about scale, straight lines, grids, etc.
-* Think in flows whenever possible (what pages come after?)
+* Think in flows whenever possible (what views or steps come after?)
 * Match your sketches with your flow diagram - what part of the flow is not yet in the sketch?
 * Never settle for your first idea!